kotorinsky/storms-n-crypto/README.md

 ## Data tagging
 ### Tag crypto tweets
-We used ChatGpt to help tag if a tweet is crypto related.
+We used ChatGPT to label the dataset on if a tweet is crypto related.
 1. Set your your open ai api key in `.env` file
 ```
 OPEN_AI_API_KEY=your-api-key
 ```
-2.
+2. Run the script to generate the labels.
 ```
 $ python process/crypto-relatedness-tagging.py
 ```